-Organizational theory developed highly sophisticated measures of organizational performance.
-Three approaches emerged to evaluate performance (Robbins, 1998);
+Organisational theory developed highly sophisticated measures of organisational performance.
+Three approaches emerged to evaluate performance (Robbins, 1998),

 1. The oldest approach focuses on how well an organization attains its goals.
-This approach assesses organizational performance in terms of accomplishing goals rather than means.
-The exclusive use of the goal-attainment approach inevitably faces performance in terms of means to achieve goals.
+This approach assesses organisational performance in terms of accomplishing goals rather than means.
+The exclusive use of the goal-attainment approach inevitably faces difficulties in the identification of goals (e.g. short-term vs. long-term goals, actual vs. official goals, conflicting and multiple goals).

+2. The systems approach defines performance in terms of means to achieve goals.
 The focus is on internal efficiency measured in ratios (usually output/input).
-The International City/County Management Association (ICMA) developed a series of indicators for the measurement of administrative efficiency in local governments (e.g. average number of days to replace a defective streetlight, percent of help desk calls resolved at time of call, number of employee grievances and appeals per 100 full time employees; see Kopczynski and Lombardo (1999) and ICMA web page).
+The International City/County Management Association (ICMA) developed a series of indicators for the measurement of administrative efficiency in local governments (e.g. average number of days to replace a defective streetlight, percent of help desk calls resolved at time of call, number of employee grievances and appeals per 100 full time employees; see Kopczynski and Lombardo (1999) and ICMA web page.